wang-q/cbp/doc/binaries.md

 Key points about the build process:

+1. Package definitions are stored in the `packages/` directory as JSON files
-1. Most builds use Zig as the cross-compiler targeting glibc 2.17 for Linux
+2. Most builds use Zig as the cross-compiler targeting glibc 2.17 for Linux
-2. Build artifacts are packaged into .tar.gz files and stored in the `binaries/` directory
+3. Build artifacts are packaged into .tar.gz files and stored in the `binaries/` directory
-3. Each build is performed in a temporary directory to avoid polluting the project's directories
+4. Each build is performed in a temporary directory to avoid polluting the project's directories

 ## Package Analysis